madprops/airc/README.md

 ---

-There's a built-in rate limit cooldown of 3 seconds after the last message.
+There's a built-in rate limit cooldown of some seconds after the last message.

 This is to avoid attacks or mistakes.